 If you’re working on building your startup or new company, the early days are absolutely vital.
-Your burn rate, or the rate at which your company is using its cash, is an important metric for both you and your investors.
+Calculating burn rate, or the rate at which your company is using its cash, is an important metric for both you and your investors.
+Understanding this data point can also help with calculating your runway, which is crucial to have visibility into to avoid running out of cash.

 While important, your startup’s burn rate is not the ‘end-all’ of financial metrics.
 This article from Founder’s CPA will explore everything you need to know about calculating burn rate for your startup.